cookinrelaxin/cookinrelaxin.github.io/research.md

 We argue that it does, based on contrasts between the interpretation of progressive -ing verbs in sentences like 2b versus those in 3b.

 Notice that the sentence in 2a sounds fine while the one in 2b is odd.
-Sentence 2b seems to suggest that the position of NOLA tends to move, contrary to our knowledge of the world.
+Sentence 2b seems to suggest that NOLA tends to *move*, contrary to our knowledge of the world.
 In terms of alternatives, the speaker could have replaced "is lying" in 2b with "lies" to get 2a; the fact that they did not indicates that they do not believe the generic/habitual meaning of the bare present form "lies" to hold.

     2a.
 New Orleans lies at the mouth of the Mississippi River.